AdobeDocs/campaign-classic.en/help/reporting/using/processing-a-report.md

 These options are the same as standard reports and are detailed in [this page](../../reporting/using/properties-of-the-report.md).

-## Configuring the layout of a descriptive analysis report {#configuring-the-layout-of-a-descriptive-analysis-report}
+## Configure the layout of a descriptive analysis report {#configuring-the-layout-of-a-descriptive-analysis-report}

 You can personalize the display and layout of your data in the charts and tables of the descriptive analysis.
 All options are accessed via the Adobe Campaign tree, in the **[!UICONTROL Edit]** tab of each report.